 Advocate for the use of interpretable models and techniques during model development.

-Implement post hoc explainability techniques to analyze and interpret the decisions made by the AI model after deployment.
+Implement post hoc explainability techniques to analyze and interpret the AI model’s decisions after deployment.

 Establish clear, documented guidelines that AI developers can use as a reference point to maintain transparency.

 The exposure of sensitive data can harm customers and cause business disruptions.
-Furthermore, data breaches often lead to wide-reaching legal consequences resulting from regulatory non-compliance.
+Furthermore, data breaches often lead to wide-reaching legal consequences that result from regulatory non-compliance.

 Real-life attack scenarios: